yosunlu/Cassandra-Based-Weather-Data-Platform/README.md

 Now enter "127.0.0.1:5000" at your browser.
 This should be the jupyterlab page.
 Note that occasionally you'll need to clear the cache for the page the appear.

+# Files
+Source code are stored in ./nb
+- p6.ipynb: the main code accomplishes the 10 tasks below
+- server.pu: gRPC-based server
+- ghcnd-stations.txt: includes the name and ID of the weather stations (gitignored)
+- records.parquet: includes the weather data (gitignored)

 # Tasks
-There are 10 tasks I wanted to achieve, devided in to 4 parts.
+There are 10 tasks I wanted to achieve, devided into 4 parts.
 Corresponding code can be found in p6.ipynb

 ## Part 1
-Moves the input file to a cassandra table via spark
+Moves the station data from ghcnd-stations.txt to a cassandra table via Spark
 - Task 1: determine the schema of the created cassandra table
     - Step 1: Connect to the Cassandra cluster
     - Step 2: Create a weather keyspace with 3x replication